 When does the charge become the final version?

 When we send the nurse, midwife or nursing associate the notice of hearing, it will contain the charge.

 We must send this to the nurse, midwife or nursing associate no later than 28 days before the date fixed for the hearing.

-If we’ve sent a notice of hearing more than 28 days before the date fixed for the hearing, and we want to change the charge contained within the earlier notice, we’re allowed to do so, as long as we send a further notice of hearing containing the revised charge, no later than 28 days before the date fixed for the hearing.
+If we’ve sent a notice of hearing more than 28 days before the date fixed for the hearing, we're allowed to change the charge that's contained within the earlier notice.
+We’re allowed to do this, as long as we send a further notice containing the revised charge no later than 28 days before the date of the hearing.

 If we do this, we’ll always make it clear that the second notice is meant to replace the first notice.